geerlingguy/ansible-role-tomcat6/README.md

 # Ansible Role: Tomcat 6

+**DEPRECATION NOTICE**: [Tomcat 6's EOL is December 31, 2016](http://tomcat.apache.org/tomcat-60-eol.html), meaning there will no longer be support or security updates from the Apache Software Foundation.
+This role will remain on Galaxy for historical purposes, but you should migrate to newer versions or otherwise update your software ASAP!

 [![Build Status](https://travis-ci.org/geerlingguy/ansible-role-tomcat6.svg?branch=master)](https://travis-ci.org/geerlingguy/ansible-role-tomcat6)

 An Ansible Role that installs Tomcat 6 on RedHat/CentOS and Debian/Ubuntu Linux servers.